 Funerals can be a large and unexpected expense.
 It is possible to have funds released from the deceased's account prior to the completion of their estate's formal administration.

 There may be certain exceptions when dealing with deceased accounts.
-Should this occur, our Deceased Accounts team will be in touch.
-Above all, should you have any questions please contact our dedicated Deceased Accounts team.
+Should this occur, our Bereavement Services team will be in touch.
+Above all, should you have any questions please contact our dedicated Bereavement Services Team.